District One Councillor

 Unnecessarily spending money on extravagant projects puts pressure on families, retirees and people living on fixed incomes who are often struggling to make ends meet.

 The big projects and excess spending in recent years and planned future projects will inevitably increase our taxes drastically in the coming years.
-I would like to reduce excessive spending to maintain a reasonable tax rate, as well as explore the possibility of a tax freeze.
+I would like to reduce excessive spending to maintain a reasonable tax rate.

 COMMUNICATION AND TRANSPARENCY